Near Grass Valley in Nevada County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 8 miles of this location, measured as the crow flies.
 Olivers (approx. 7.4 miles away); Colfax Methodist Church Colfax Record (approx. 7.7 miles away); Memorial Hall (approx. 7.7 miles away); Colfax Passenger Depot (approx. 7.7 miles away); First Brick Building in Colfax (approx. 7.7 miles away); Leopold & Josephine Lobner (approx. 7.7 miles away); Murphy’s Saloon (approx. 7.7 miles away).

 More about this marker.
 This site is a California Registered Historical Landmark (No. 799).

 Regarding Overland Emigrant Trail.
 It is estimated that over thirty thousand people used this trail in 1849.
 Source: California Registered Historical Landmark Description

 Related marker.
 Click here for another marker that is related to this marker.
 Overland Emigrant Trail Marker at Johnson's Ranch, Wheatland.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 21, 2008, by Syd Whittle of El Dorado Hills, California.
-This page has been viewed 2,344 times since then and 2 times this year.
+It was originally submitted on August 21, 2008, by Syd Whittle of El Dorado Hills, California.
+This page has been viewed 2,367 times since then and 7 times this year.
 Photos: 1, 2. submitted on August 21, 2008, by Syd Whittle of El Dorado Hills, California.
 3. submitted on February 13, 2011, by Syd Whittle of El Dorado Hills, California. • Kevin W. was the editor who published this page.